Diphenoxylate

-Diphenoxylate is a centrally active opioid drug of the phenylpiperidine series that is used as a combination drug with atropine for the treatment of diarrhea.
+Diphenoxylate (Lomotil, R-1132) is a centrally active opioid drug of the phenylpiperidine series that is used as a combination drug, prescribed in the United States under the trade name Lomotil, with atropine for the treatment of diarrhea.
 Diphenoxylate is an opioid and acts by slowing intestinal contractions; the atropine is present to prevent drug abuse and overdose.
 It should not be given to children due to the risk that they will stop breathing and should not be used in people with Clostridioides difficile infection.

 Medical use

 Diphenoxylate is used to treat diarrhea in adults; it is only available as a combination drug with a subtherapeutic dose of atropine to prevent abuse.

 It should not be used in children due to the risk of respiratory depression.
 It does not appear harmful to a fetus but the risks have not been fully explored.

 It should not be taken with other central depressants like alcohol, as they can increase its risks.

 It should not be used for people with diarrhea caused by an infection, for example with Clostridioides difficile infection, since the slowing of peristalsis can prevent clearing of the infectious organism.